chiskas2/333-RGB-LED-MiniCube/README.md

          Row direction (downwards)

 Build 3 of these 3 by 3 LED matrices.
+Connect all matching columns together (so it'll be a plane).
+If you use a stripboard, make sure the PCB traces goes along the plane.
+Then you get to connect the matching (same color) planes almost for free.
-Connect all matching columns together (so it'll be a plane) Each column color leg must have their own resistor as mentioned above (depending on color and RGB LED specs).
+Each column color leg (now each plane) must have their own resistor as mentioned above (depending on color and RGB LED specs).
-All rows are held separate, and connected directly to the Arduino Nano's row pins (pin 9-17)
+All rows are held separate, and connected directly to the Arduino Nano's row pins (pin 9-17).

+    Remember this ASCII art is tilted 90 degrees to the side, all column 1-3 legs are inserted into the PCB.